bahrus/templ-mount/README.md

 Tentative proposal:

-Use stream api if browser supports and "stream" attribute is present.
-But not for repeated templating.
+Use stream api if browser supports and "when-needed" and "stream" attribute are present.

 </details>